Zingiber mioga

 Growth & Life Cycle

-BloomingLate summer to early autumn; pale yellow to pinkish flowers emerge at ground level.
+BloomingLate summer to early autumn; pale yellow to cream flowers at the base—harvest flower buds before opening for best flavor.

 Propagation